What to Bring to the Beach with a Baby or Toddler

 Baby Beach Tent

 If you have a young, non-mobile baby, a baby tent with built in UV protection is such a great beach essential for baby.
-We have this fantastic one by Schylling (pictured above) that folds up and comes with its own case that easily fits into a suitcase.
+We have this fantastic beach tent by Schylling (pictured above) that folds up and comes with its own case that easily fits into a suitcase.

 This baby beach tent can work as a play area or a sleep area, and our son loved it.
 It also has pegs to keep it tied down if you’re using it at the beach, but you can also use it in your background or at the park.
 This was a must have for us.